Who We Are

 Director

 Jeffrey shared a home with his mother until she passed away several years ago during the holidays.
-Determined to move through his grief and loneliness, Jeffrey started In-home Community Supports and Employment Support with NEPA Inclusive and in a short time, he was working a part-time job which enabled him to successfully maintain a home on his own, start new friendships, and soon become chair of the NEPA Inclusive Recreation Committee.
+Determined to move through his grief and loneliness, Jeffrey started In-home Community Supports and Employment Support with PA Inclusive, and in a short time, he was working a part-time job which enabled him to successfully maintain a home on his own, start new friendships, and soon become chair of the PA Inclusive Recreation Committee.

 Jeff McLaughlin (he/him/his) - Director